rocky-linux/documentation/docs/books/nvchad/nvchad_ui/plugins_manager.md

 Clearly we will answer "yes."

 Now if we open the plugin manager with the `:Lazy` command we will find that our plugin has been recognized and is ready to be installed.
-To install it, simply type ++I++
+To install it, simply type ++"I"++

 ![Install Plugin](../images/lazy_install.png)